0xsequence/docs/README.md

 We use Mintlify as the documentation framework.
 For more information on what components are available to structure your content, please refer to their [documentation](https://mintlify.com/docs/page).

-We also recommend running `mintlify broken-links` after adding your changes and before creating a PR to validate any broken-links.

-### Contributing
+## Contributing

 We welcome contributions from the community to help improve our documentation!
 Here's how you can contribute:

 1. **Fork the repository** and create your branch from `main`.
 2. **Make your changes** to the documentation.
 3. **Test your changes** locally using the Mintlify CLI.
+We also recommend running `mintlify broken-links` after adding your changes and before creating a PR to validate any broken-links.
 4. **Submit a pull request** with a clear description of your changes.

 Our team reviews pull requests regularly and will provide feedback as needed.
 For substantial changes, please open an issue first to discuss what you'd like to change.